The Hilton Honors American Express Card review (2023)

 No foreign transaction tees

-Not only does the card_name come without an annual fee, but it also doesn’t punish cardholders when they use the card outside of the United States.
+Not only does the card_name charge a annual_fees annual fee (rates & fees), but it also doesn’t punish cardholders when they use the card outside of the United States.
 There aren’t very many cards that don’t charge an annual fee and that waive foreign transaction fees, but this card is one of them and it’s a great benefit to have.

 Effective every day rebates